augustin-delabrosse/sustainability-challenge/README.md

 ### data

 To properly get the data, one has to download it locally on his/her computer, unzip and put the folder in the repository.
-One should have a folder like data/ with 5 different elements:
-- E-tmja2019-shp
-- F-aire-logistique-donees-detaillees
-- new-coordinates
-- regions-20180101-shp
-- E-tmja-2019.csv

-### Notebooks
+### modelling

 #### features